-Day 1 ☐ Immediate notifications (see Crisis Response Communication Plan , pg.
-7) ☐ Meeting(s) with medical students ☐ Strongly consider canceling classes (for pre-clinical students) ☐ If not already in place, develop a Crisis Response Team (pg.
-6) using the template provided ☐ Initiate contact with the family ☐ Ensure that mental health services are available 24/7 for at least the first two weeks ☐ Make a plan for notifying students who were close to the deceesed, and any significant others or close friends - they should be notified first, separate from the class Day 2 ☐ Remaining announcements (see Crisis Response Communication Plan , pg.
-7) ☐ Identify and check in with individually with any at-risk medical students (e.g., Includes students in that class, close friends, roommates, potential romantic partners [current and former], students already receiving mental health care) ☐ Hold multiple open-hours sessions for mental health professionals to debrief with medical students - this will help identify at-risk students ☐ Have mental health professionals available for students to drop in and see as needed for the day ☐ Check in with the deceased medical student's emergency contact/family regarding funeral arrangements and next steps, plans to meet ☐ Attend to faculty and staff well-being by promoting access to one-on-one counseling, and coordinating a larger group meeting(s) facilitated by an expert, to debrief on the loss and its impact □ Debrief with Crisis Response Team, and plan to do so on a daily basis for the first week ☐ Let medical students, staff and faculty know about funeral arrangements and address for condolence cards/social media site according to family's preference Day 3-4 ☐ Encourage informal gatherings
+Day I ☐ Immediate notifications (see Crisis Response Communication Plan , pg.
+7) ☐ Meeting(s) with residents ☐ If not already in place, develop a Crisis Response Team (pg.
+6) using the template provided Day 2 ☐ Remaining announcements (see Crisis Response Communication Plan , pg.
+7) \square Check in individually with any at-risk residents \square Use noon conference to debrief with residents with mental health professional \square If Chairperson was not at earlier meetings with residents, beginning of this meeting is another opportunit for him/her to check in with residents ☐ Check in with deceased resident's emergency contact/family regarding funeral arrangements and next steps, plans to meet Day 3 - 4 ☐ Consider cancelling didactics and convening residents to gather \square If possible, provide meals over the weekend.
+Ask attending(s) covering the weekend to check in ☐ For residents not on call for the weekend encourage informal gatherings \square Let residents and faculty know about funeral arrangements and address for condolence cards/social media sit ☐ Debrief with Crisis Response Team Week 1 ☐ Check in daily with Chief Residents (CRs) - they will be on the frontline and will know who is struggling; thi is also a very difficult time for CRs ☐ Crisis Response Team continues to meet for debrief, monitoring of community, and carry out of communication next steps Week 2 ☐ Return to regularly scheduled didactics ☐ Make statement that this is still early in grieving process, reinforce continued availability of mental health services, caring for each other, faculty who are available to speak, etc. ☐ Check in with family regarding any HR issues (benefits, final paycheck, hospital apartment, returning of electronic devices, etc.) and Memorial Service □ Plan Memorial Service

-Checklist continued on next page >

-☐ Return to regularly scheduled activities

-\square Debrief with Crisis Response Team

-Week 1 ☐ Check in daily with class representatives and other student leaders - they will be on the frontline and may know who is struggling ☐ Crisis Response Team continues to meet for debrief, monitoring of community, and carry out of communication next steps Week 2 ☐ Create a statement that this is still early in grieving process, reinforce continued availability of mental health services, caring for each other, school leadership and faculty members who are available to speak with students, etc. ☐ Check in with family regarding any school-related issues (returning of electronic devices, etc.) and Memorial Service □ Plan Memorial Service \square Ask faculty advisors or mentors to check in with advisees or mentees, plan group dinners, etc. ☐ Debrief with the Crisis Response Team (pg.
-6) ☐ Provide suicide loss resources to the medical community/appropriate individuals (afsp.org/AfterALoss) Week 3-4 ☐ Consider another session to debrief with medical students \square Continue checking with the class reps about how to support students and who may need additional help ☐ Monitor medical student coping and absences ☐ Debrief with the Crisis Response Team - focus on next steps Beyond the First Month ☐ Hold memorial service if not done already ☐ Consider monthly process groups with mental health professional ☐ Attend to medical student well-being issues ☐ Develop a medical student well-being plan if none in place and/or engage your director of student wellness to develop a longitudinal plan to monitor and address students well being ☐ If not already done, develop a medical school suicide prevention plan that takes the long view on how the institution plans to address the factors that lead to stress, burnout, anad suicide risk
+☐ Ask faculty advisors to check in with advisees, plan group dinners, etc. □ Debrief with the Crisis Response Team ☐ Provide suicide loss resources to community/appropriate individuals (afsp.org/AfterALoss) Wook 2 4 Week 3 - 4 \square Consider another noon conference to debrief with residents with mental health professional \square Continue checking in with CRs and think about best ways to support them (take them out for nice lunch or dinner) \square Continue to monitor schedules and work flow ☐ Monitor residents coping as described above □ Debrief with the Crisis Response Team - refine plan Beyond the First Month ☐ Hold memorial service if not done already \square Consider monthly process groups with mental health professional \square Attend to resident wellbeing issues □ Develop a departmental resident wellbeing plan ☐ If not already done, develop an institutional suicide prevention plan

-^{} Suggested timeline should be modified to best meet the needs of the group.
-They are provided as a suggestion to illustrate suggested components and timeline to help a grieving community heal.